Cherokee Outlet: Cattle grazing

-In 1865, mixed-blood Cherokee Jesse Chisholm laid out the Chisholm Trail from Texas to Kansas, and the next year, the first large cattle herd was driven through the Cherokee Outlet from Texas to the railroad in Abeline, Kansas.
+In 1865, mixed-blood Cherokee Jesse Chisholm laid out the Chisholm Trail from Texas to Kansas, and the next year, the first large cattle herd was driven through the Cherokee Outlet from Texas to the railroad in Abilene, Kansas.
 The Chisholm Trail passed through the present city of Enid and entered Kansas near Caldwell.
 Cattle drives following the Chisholm Trail, and numerous side trails continued to pass through the outlet for the next 20 years.
 The Cherokees collected, but with difficulty, 10 cents per head of cattle passing through the outlet.